CompCogNeuro/sims/README.md

 ## Mac notes

-If double-clicking on the program doesn't work (error message about unsigned application -- google "mac unsigned application" for more information), you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.
+If double-clicking on the program doesn't work (error message about unsigned application or verified developer -- google "mac unsigned application" for more information), you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly, although apparently more recent mac versions will still complain so you need to navigate your Finder to folder created from the .zip file and click on one of the applications and Open it, and then others should be OK.

+# Info

+These models are implemented in the *Go* (golang) version of [emergent](https://github.com/emer/emergent), with [Python](#python) versions available as well.
+This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the [Build From Source](#build-from-source) section below for specific step-by-step instructions.

+Older releases can be found in the [Releases](https://github.com/CompCogNeuro/sims/releases) directory -- look under `Assets` for files of the form `ccn_sims_<version>_<platform>.zip` where `<version>` is the version string (higher generally better), and `<platform>` is `mac`, `linux`, or `windows`.

+The even older [C++ emergent (cemer)](https://github.com/emer/cemer) sims project files are available here:  [cecn_8_5_2.zip](https://github.com/CompCogNeuro/sims/releases/download/v1.2.2/cecn_8_5_2.zip) (no longer updated or supported -- recommend transitioning to new ones)

 # Status

 * **9/3/2021**: Version 1.3.1 release: bug fixes, deep leabra version of sg, python works on windows.